petrickjerico/tp/docs/UserGuide.md

 For example, you previously add a `task`: *CS2100 Lab 8 on Thursday, Oct 29 2020 10:00 with duration 60 minutes*, which has the index of `7` in the `schedule`.
 Later on, you want to edit the time to 11:00 instead.

-1)Enter the command `edit task 7 t: Thursday, Oct 29 2020 11:00` to edit the task.
+1\.
+Enter the command `edit task 7 t: Thursday, Oct 29 2020 11:00` to edit the task.
 ![editTask1](images/editTask1.jpg)

 <div align="center">Figure __.
 Using `edit task` command </div>

-2)After using the `edit task` command, the details of the `task` are updated accordingly.
+2\.
+After using the `edit task` command, the details of the `task` are updated accordingly.
 ![editTask2](images/editTask2.jpg)

 <div align="center">Figure __.
 Result of `edit task` command, the task at index `7` is updated </div>